Francesco146/YouTubePlaylist_Lenght/README.md

 ## Quick Start
 - start docker
+- modify in the docker-compose.yml the value of `YOUR_YOUTUBE_V3_API_KEY` and set it to your YouTube Api v3 KEY.
 - run `docker-compose -p youtubeapi_pl up` command and open the `localhost:9999` in the browser.
 There should be the main web page.
 If you open the `localhost:9999/addUser` instead, there will be an explanation of how to add users for using the API.
 Using `PostMan` send POST request as shown below and see the response.
 - to see the cache system just run `docker exec -it redisCacheSystem redis-cli`, the API saves the video ID (like `dQw4w9WgXcQ` and its duration in seconds) for exactly 1 minute.
 To see this run the command: `get dQw4w9WgXcQ`